gterzian/Python-Parallel-Collections/README.md

 ###Python Parallel Collections

 ####Who said Python was not setup for multicore computing?
-In this package you'll find a convenient interface to map/reduce/filter style operations that can be performed on standard Python data structures and generators using multiple processes.
+In this package you'll find a convenient interface to parallel map/reduce/filter style operations that can be performed on standard Python data structures and generators.
 The parallelism uses the [Python 2.7 backport](http://pythonhosted.org/futures/#processpoolexecutor-example) of the [concurrent.futures](http://docs.python.org/dev/library/concurrent.futures.html) package.
 If you can define your problem in terms of map/reduce/filter operations, it will run on several parallel Python processes on your machine, taking advantage of multiple cores.

 Please note that although the below examples are written in interactive style, due to the nature of multiple processes they might not actually work in the interactive interpreter.

-####Changes in 0.2
+####Changes in 1.0
-Version 0.2 introduces a simple functional interface to the package which should be favored over using the classes directly.
-The `parallel` function takes a data structure as argument and returns an object which supports the map/flatmap/reduce/filter methods, the `lazy_parallel` returns an object who will only evaluate the results of map/flatmap/reduce/filter operations on demand, allowing you to chain calls while avoiding intermediary evaluation.
-In both cases, every method call will return a new object containing the result of the call (except foreach), therefore calls can be chained JQuery style.
+Version 1.0 introduces a massive simplification of the code base.
+No longer to we think in terms of concrete data structures, rather we work with a ParallelGen object, which is essentially a generator with parallel map/filter/reduce methods.
+You instantiate a ParallelGen by passing along an iterable, it can be a data structure or a generator.
+Every method call returns a new ParallelGen object containing the unevaluated 'results' of all previous calls, allowing you to chain calls and only evaluate the results when you need them.

 ####Getting Started
 ```python